22stevenwu/BostonNeighborhoodSpillover/README.md

 While the structure is similar across notebooks, each one examines a **distinct local patterns**.

 **Note:** Spillover analyses between neighborhoods using **all crime types** were also conducted.
-A demo version is included called **demo_JP** (spillover between Roxbury and Jamaica Plain) to show what these files looked like.
+Two demo versions are included called **demo_JP** and **demo_Mattapan** (spillover between Roxbury and Jamaica Plain/Mattapan) to show what these files looked like.
 That analysis is maintained in a separate repository (https://github.com/younesszs/O2O) and the other districts are not included here.

 ---